mongodb-appeng/iTask/README.md

 # iTask: an iOS Demo App for MongoDB GraphQL

 ## Description
-MongoDB Stitch provides GraphQL APIs to access data stored in MongoDB Atlas.
+MongoDB Stitch provides GraphQL APIs (Beta) to access data stored in MongoDB Atlas.
 This tutorial walks through a simple TODO application in which users can create, read, update, and delete tasks using GraphQL.

+## Disclaimer
+This app is intended how to access MongoDB's GraphQL API, and should not be used as a production application.
+In particular:
+ - The app uses anonymous authentication which simplifies the application code, but if a user runs the app on a new device then they won't see their previous tasks.
+Consider using one of the other supported MongoDB Stitch autentication methods such as JWT, username/password, Apple, Google, or Facebook.
+ - The local task data is updated, regardless of whether the GraphQL requests sent to MongoDB succeed.
+Keeping multiple copies of data consistent accross a distributed system (while maintaining "offline-first" behavior for the mobile app) is a complex problem.
+[MongoDB Realm](https://www.mongodb.com/realm) is addressing this issue.

 ## The Software Stack
 - Backend